bfiakeye/MPhil-Project/README.md

-This repository contains `Appendix 1` and the following folders:
+This repository contains `Appendix 1` and the following folders in the `Project.zip` file:

 - `Appendix 1` contains all genotypes in the two D-genome panels, the 66 significant awn related markers, Block designs for the five locations (WISH)
 - `Ae. tauscii GWAS plots` contains Manhanttan and QQ Plots of markers found in the Ae. tauschii diversity panel.
 - `Glasshouse Trial pics` contains pictures taken during the glasshouse trial.